 This is not a comprehensive review of Mitchell’s vast legacy.
 But let’s pick just a couple of runners-up to our task.
 The 1959 Corvette Sting Ray certainly deserves consideration.
 It reflects Mitchell’s obsession with sharks, and in a highly successful manner.
 It became the basis for the seminal 1963 Corvette Sting Ray, as well as a distant foreshadowing of its successor, the Mako Shark and the 1968 production Sting Ray.
 But ultimately, the shark influence was a passing one, and mostly limited to the Corvette.

 And the 1963 Riviera is certainly a competitor for the title of Mitchell’s finest work.
-It represents his true coming-out party, since the 1961 – 1962 GM cars didn’t quite give him the proper scope for something really bold and totally Mitchell.
+It represents his true coming-out party, since the 1961-1962 GM cars didn’t quite give him the proper scope for something really bold and totally Mitchell.
 But the opportunity to create GM’s first personal luxury coupe certainly did, and it is a true winner for its clear and bold lines, classic proportions, and fine details.

-The 1963 – 1965 Riviera has been mentioned as being one of Mitchell’s favorite cars more than once, and no doubt it was.
+The 1963-1965 Riviera has been mentioned as being one of Mitchell’s favorite cars more than once, and no doubt it was.
 But again, there’s a difference between what one prefers to what most represents one.
 It’s sometimes hard or even painful to see one’s real self, like looking in the mirror without the rose colored glasses.
 Not that this applies to the 1966 Riviera (this one with its retractable headlights un-retracted).
 True, some find it distinctly inferior to the original.
 Well, sequels to brilliant inspirations are hard.
 Michelangelo could move unto something quite different after his David.
 Mitchell didn’t have that luxury.
 There had to be another Riviera, and another…

-Before we get to some of those, lets just say that Mitchell’s interest and inspiration did wander a bit, especially when it came to the Riviera.
+Before we get to some of those, let’s just say that Mitchell’s interest and inspiration did wander a bit, especially when it came to the Riviera.
 While the ’66 had the benefit of being a totally new body, and all the possibilities that went with that, the subsequent refreshes got ever less appealing, and less true to the inspiring vision it started with.
 The ’68s were saddled with the loop bumper that became a corporate mania for a few years beginning in 1968.
 It seems so decidedly un-Mitchellesque.
 Were they a warm-up exercise for the five-mile bumpers soon to come?

 Let’s just say that the loop bumpers very effectively destroyed the highly sculptural 1966 front end.
 Love it or not, it was one of the more bold, expressive and unabashed front ends ever, reflecting the Mitchell personality mighty well indeed.
 And unlike so many of “his” designs, it doesn’t owe as much to classic British cars or fish.
-I’m not sure who first sketched it, but they must have know he would like it.
+I’m not sure who first sketched it, but they must have known he would like it.

 Not that it was the only thing to like.
 Mitchell obviously liked hips.
 The biggest revolution in American car design of that whole era started with a chaste little bulge on the side of the ’63 Pontiacs, and turned into the Coke-bottle armada of 1965.
 But the ’66 Riviera synthesizes its sharp edges and crease with the new rotundness in the best way possible.

-Yes, the 1967 Eldorado is a study of the more extreme end of one of Mitchell’s two personalities : sharp edged and rounded.
+Yes, the 1967 Eldorado is a study of the more extreme end of one of Mitchell’s two personalities: sharp edged and rounded.
 And there would be others in that razor-edged vein.
 But as fascinating and compelling as they can be, it does get a bit old, like sitting in one of those wild artistic chairs one might see at MoMA, but just never gets really comfortable.
 Or less so, with more seat time.

 No, the ’66 Riviera just sits on its generous haunches and everything flows; edges miraculously turn into curves; and vice versa.
 And planes…look how many there are here.
-Given that this Riviera and the Eldorado above it share the same basic E-Body shell (along with the ’66 Toronado), it’s truly remarkable how different the are too.
+Given that this Riviera and the Eldorado above it share the same basic E-Body shell (along with the ’66 Toronado), it’s truly remarkable how different they are too.

 No wonder Mitchell bemoaned the wretched shrunken GM clones in the eighties in his retirement.
 Not on his watch.
 No one would mistake a ’66 Riviera for a Buick Special, handsome as it was too.